petersolimine/tikbot/README.md

 3. Open your terminal and enter "npm install"
 4. Run 'node manualLogin.js', this will open a chromium browser window in headful mode and you'll have 30 seconds to log in.
 5. Then your cookies are saved to /private/cookies and for subsequent runs you will have an auto cookie injection
-6. Any time you log out of tiktok, you'l need to redo step 4
+6. Any time you log out of tiktok, you'll need to redo step 4

+**note: currently broken.
+Working on fix **